 Then the Brewing Part

 After lunch, we’ll head back to o Portland to enjoy, via shuttle, the first of several brewery visits and learn about the vibrant craft-brewing scene.
-First stop: A new craft brewer in town called Rising Tide.
-We will learn from the husband and wife team who started the business just a short time ago and sample their excellent beers now available in 22 oz bottles.
-If possible, we will also visit a nanobrewery named Bunker Brewing Company, one of several new to Portland, to talk with the owner/brewer and enjoy tastes of small batch ales and lagers made by hand, one barrel at a time, and now avaiable in growlers.
-Next, we will visit Shipyard to learn of their operations and bottling partnerships with many New England craft brewers.
-And we will sample their beers, of course, in their new tasting bar.
-Last stop: Gritty's, Maine's first post-prohibition brew pub, for a talk with the brewmaster (if he is not too busy brewing) In this British-style brew pub we’ll learn about open fermentation brewing while enjoying an IPA and brown ale.
-Here, you can stay after the tour to continue the joy.
+Stops will include 3 of the following: Rising TIde; A new craft brewer in town where we will learn from the husband and wife team who started the business just a short time ago and sample their excellent beers now available in 22 oz bottles.
+OR, Bunker Brewing Company, one of several new to Portland, to talk with the owner/brewer and enjoy tastes of small batch ales and lagers made by hand, one barrel at a time, now available in growlers.
+OR, Shipyard Brewery to learn of their operations and bottling partnerships with many New England craft brewers where we will sample their beers in their new tasting bar.
+OR, Gritty's, Maine's first post-prohibition brew pub, for a talk with the brewmaster (if he is not too busy brewing).
+In this British-style brew pub we’ll learn about open fermentation brewing while enjoying a couple 2-oz pours.
 All along our route we’ll enjoy beer trivia, the winners of which will be awarded bottles from the breweries we visit.
 All that, and ending around 4:30 (give or take).

 Tours are limited to 13 bikers to guarantee personal attention.
 Tickets are fully refundable in the event of a necessary weather cancellation.

 Check availability and purchase Bike and Brews Tour Tickets

 - 2 tour guides per group (13-person group max)

 - Handcrafted beers developed by both new brewers and influential brewmasters

 - Bottles of select beers to trivia winners